 Sorting

-Students can bring in all sorts of Environmental Print and you can have them sort them by category (food, toy, store, signs etc)
+Invite your students to bring in all sorts of Environmental Print from home, then have them sort the print by category (food, toy, store, signs etc)

 T-Chart

-Create a simple t-chart in your word processing program and have students glue environmental print on the page in categories of “I like/I don’t like”, or “food/fun”.
+Create a simple t-chart in your favorite program and have students glue environmental print on the page in categories of “I like/I don’t like”, or “food/fun”.

 Environmental Print Block Center